MrZammler/iGame/README.md

 These instruction assume the latter approach.

-There is a pre-build vbcc enviroment that runs on x64 linux here: http://winterland.no-ip.org/2014/07/12/vbcc-cross-compiler/
+There is a pre-build vbcc enviroment that runs on x64 linux here: http://winterland.no-ip.org/2014/07/12/vbcc-cross-compiler/ For Windows users, there is an installer that includes the latest version of VBCC and the NDK3.9, and takes care of the environment variables for you: http://eab.abime.net/showthread.php?t=83113&highlight=VBCC

 iGame requires the include files of the libraries used to be present when compiling it.
-The Makefile has these hardcoded paths in
+The Linux Makefile has these hardcoded paths in
 /opt/vbcc/includes_and_libs/ directories.
+The Windows Makefile assumes a VBCC installation on "D:\vbcc" with the includes under that directory (e.g. "D:\vbcc\MUI")

 You should provide the following includes for building:

 * MUI includes
 * MCC_Guigfx includes
 * MCC_TextEditor includes
 * NDK 3.9 includes

-The pre-build vbcc enviroment already contains them.
+The pre-build vbcc enviroment for Linux already contains them.
+The VBCC installer for Windows contains the NDK3.9, but the rest need to be copied in D:\VBCC (or whichever installation path you chose).

 After you have installed the above, it's then a matter of running *make* or *make iGame* on the iGame folder.
+For Windows users, you should run *make -f Makefile.Windows.mak* instead.

-You could also build a processor specific verion by running *make iGame.0X0*
+You could also build a processor specific verion by running *make iGame.0X0* or *make -f Makefile.Windows.mak iGame.0X0* for Windows.

-*make clean* will remove any object and binaries from the directories.
+*make clean* (or or *make -f Makefile.Windows.mak clean* for Windows) will remove any object and binaries from the directories.

-*make release* will build all the cpu specific binaries, and pack a nice lha archive inside the iGame_rel directory.
+*make release* (or or *make -f Makefile.Windows.mak clean* for Windows) will build all the cpu specific binaries, and pack a nice lha archive inside the iGame_rel directory.

 ## Contributing